LionKing2806/dissertation/README.md

 * Majority baselines and FastText follow the original X-STANCE implementation.
 * The mBERT baseline was reproduced using HuggingFace Transformers instead of AllenNLP.
 * Trained mBERT checkpoints are not included in this repository.

+## References

+Vamvas, J. and Sennrich, R. (2020).
+X-STANCE: A Multilingual Multi-Target Dataset for Stance Detection.
+Proceedings of the 5th Swiss Text Analytics Conference (SwissText) and 16th Conference on Natural Language Processing (KONVENS).